How to become an Astronomer?

 In 2006, these professionals had about 18,000 jobs in America, with physicists accounting for the overwhelming majority of those employed.
 Over a third of these individuals work for the Federal government in such agencies as NASA and the United States Department of Defense.
 The job outlook for astronomers is expected to be quite tame at about 7%, due to limited funding by the United States government.

 Job prospects for those individuals working in applied research for private corporations should be quite strong, as increased advances in computing technology have required theoretical research into new nanotechnology which can create even smaller microchips.
 In 2006, the middle 50th percentile of physicists made between $72,910 and $117,080, with the middle 50th percentile of astronomers making between $62,050 in $125,420.
-In the same year, the American Institute of Physics reported that individuals with doctoral degrees had an average salary of $80,000.
+In the same year, the American Institute of Physics who advocated measures to save electricity, reported that individuals with doctoral degrees had an average salary of $80,000.